 - Propane is plentiful and will continue to be.

 As efforts are made to reduce gasoline consumption by 20%, propane is the smart alternative.
-Increasing the use of this affordable fuel in fleets by just 10% could displace one billion gallons of gasoline by the year 2017, delivering a significant portion of the displacement goal.
+Increasing the use of this affordable fuel in fleets by just 10% could displace one billion gallons of gasoline, delivering a significant portion of the displacement goal.

 - Propane is convenient to use and store.

 We can deliver it right to your home.
 Propane tanks are environmentally friendly, require little maintenance, and can last up to 40 years.
 Propane’s portability in liquid form makes it a convenient fuel for grilling, camping, and other uses.
 Up to 56,000 miles of pipeline and more than 6,000 retail dealer locations make propane readily available throughout the United States.

 Propane has long been recognized as the “green” energy.
 Using propane, homeowners can help cut emissions and protect the environment.
 Propane is an approved alternative fuel listed in both the Clean Air Act of 1990 and the National Energy Policy Act of 1992.
 Propane is nontoxic and insoluble in water.
 Because it is released as a gas, it doesn’t spill, pool, or leave a residue.
 Propane exhaust creates 60-70% less smog-producing hydrocarbons than gasoline, according to studies by the Southwest Research Institute.
 It cuts emissions of toxins and carcinogens like benzene and toluene by up to 96%.

 Propane has a very strong safety record, due in large part to the stringent codes and regulations developed by the propane industry and the National Fire Protection Association (NFPA).
 As with any energy source, there are steps you should take to further ensure your safety.
 Contact us to learn more.

 *Up to $200 **Average rates based on survey data collected by the Connecticut Department of Energy and Environment